MahmoudAbdElMoneam/Revit-AI-Chatbot/README.md

 - Handle Delete/ctrl+c/ctrl+v keys presses resulting in losing focus to Revit (Modeless form)
 - Allow for different system prompts to be saved and utilized
 - Test and enable attachements processing for multimodal interaction
+- Develop the status bar and the UI to make it more fluid
+- Automatic installation of Ollama if not detected

 ## 🤝 Contributing
 Contributions are welcome!